 On one hand, there are shareholders who require the payment of their dividends and on the other hand, the managers need those funds to expand operations.
 This triggers a conflict between ownership and control, which is why you must be aware of the right time to expand the business.

 Entrepreneurs often have difficulty in selecting the right time frame to expand the business in the context of growth.
 One of the most important things they need to understand that it is not all about money.
 Expansion is not always about having larger profits.
 It can also mean product innovation, enhanced experiences or feature development which can lead to increased customers and consequently increased revenues.
 There are signs that indicate the right time to grow the business.
 You should look out for these indicators and strike when the iron is hot!
+Check out the Cloudways webinar video on How to get high-value clients for your marketing agency.

 In particular, the top indicators that business owners should look out for are: